 In the past several years, four gardens I designed have received State Trophy Awards from the California Landscape Contractors Association,(CLCA).
 In 2015 one of my garden designs took the state's top honor, "Best of Show" by the same organization.
 That same year a garden I designed was included in an East Bay Home Tour.

-In 2017, I received two national landscape design awards.
-The Association of Professional Landscape Designer (APLD), conducts an International Landscape Design Awards program and honored me with a "Silver Award" and I earned an "Honor Award" from the Perennial Plant Association, (PPA) .
+In 2017, I received two landscape design awards.
+The Association of Professional Landscape Designer (APLD), conducts an International Landscape Design Awards program and honored me with a "Silver Award".
+I also earned an "Honor Award", the highest level, from the Perennial Plant Association (PPA,) Landscape Design Awards competition .
 In the autumn, I took part in APLD's Mentor Project.
 I mentored a student in the Department of Horticulture at Iowa State University.

 I look forward to working with you and designing the garden that you will feel happy spending time in.